simonsobs-uk/data-centre/docs/user/pipeline/1-classad.md

 In this section we will see a few typical scenario that we want to configure our job.

-Examples used in this section can also be found under `examples/1-classad` in this repository.
+Examples used in this section can also be found under `1-classad/` in this repository relative to this file.